WatchTheory/Ames-Iowa-Housing/README.md

 The project is organized into several key components:

-1. **Data Preprocessing**: This step involves cleaning and transforming the raw data to prepare it for modeling.
-This includes handling missing values, encoding categorical variables, and scaling numerical features.
+1. **Data Preprocessing**: This step involves cleaning and transforming the raw data to prepare it for modeling.This includes removing and filling NaNa values, convertering numeric columns to float and remove the top outliers from Ground Living Area columns.
+Besides removing the top outliers, they were left in not interfere with the rest of columns

 2. **Feature Engineering**: This step involves creating new features from existing ones to improve the model's predictive power.
-This may include interactions between features, polynomial features, or domain-specific transformations.
+This incluede create subsets of the data to break down for visulization, to create a base model and looking at these

 3. **Model Selection**: This step involves selecting an appropriate machine learning algorithm or ensemble of algorithms to use for prediction.
 This may include linear regression, decision trees, random forests, or neural networks.